Multinational corporation: Foreign direct investment

-When a corporation invests in a country which it is not domiciled, it is called foreign direct investment (FDI).
+When a corporation invests in a country in which it is not domiciled, it is called foreign direct investment (FDI).
 Countries may place restrictions on direct investment; for example, China has historically required partnerships with local firms or special approval for certain types of investments by foreigners, although some of these restrictions were eased in 2019.
 Similarly, the United States Committee on Foreign Investment in the United States scrutinizes foreign investments.

 In addition, corporations may be prohibited from various business transactions by international sanctions or domestic laws.
-For example, Chinese domestic corporations or citizens have limitations on their ability to make foreign investments outside of China, in part to reduce capital outflow.
+For example, Chinese domestic corporations or citizens have limitations on their ability to make foreign investments outside China, in part to reduce capital outflow.
 Countries can impose extraterritorial sanctions on foreign corporations even for doing business with other foreign corporations, which occurred in 2019 with the United States sanctions against Iran; European companies faced with the possibility of losing access to the U.S. market by trading with Iran.

 International investment agreements also facilitate direct investment between two countries, such as the North American Free Trade Agreement and most favored nation status.

 Legal domicile

 Raymond Vernon reported in 1977 that of the largest multinationals focused on manufacturing, 250 were headquartered in the United States, 115 in Western Europe, 70 in Japan, and 20 in the rest of the world.
-The multinationals in banking numbered 20 headquartered in the United States, 13 in Europe, nine in Japan and three in Canada.
+The multinationals in banking numbered 20 headquartered in the United States, 13 in Europe, nine in Japan, and three in Canada.
 Today multinationals can select from a variety of jurisdictions for various subsidiaries, but the ultimate parent company can select a single legal domicile; The Economist suggests that the Netherlands has become a popular choice, as its company laws have fewer requirements for meetings, compensation, and audit committees, and Great Britain had advantages due to laws on withholding dividends and a double-taxation treaty with the United States.

 Corporations can legally engage in tax avoidance through their choice of jurisdiction, but must be careful to avoid illegal tax evasion.